PM Update: Some fog and drizzle tonight ahead of a warmer Friday

-Through Tonight: Clouds persist this evening and into the night.
-I think we’re mostly rain free, but a random shower isn’t impossible.
+Through Tonight: Clouds will persist this evening and into the night.
+I think we will be mostly rain-free, but a random shower is possible.
 Plus, fog and drizzle may become more widespread with time.
-Lows are in the mid-40s to near 50.
+Lows will be in the mid-40s to near 50.

 View the current weather at The Washington Post.

-New Year’s Eve (Friday): Fog and drizzle could last a few hours after sunrise in some location.
+New Year’s Eve (Friday): Fog and drizzle could last a few hours after sunrise in some locations.
 We might not see much in the way of sun the rest of the day — a common theme of late.
 I’m always crossing my fingers for some rays!
-Highs are near 60.
-Winds are out of the south around five to 10 mph, and perhaps becoming gusty late day.
+Highs will be near 60.
+Winds will be out of the south, around five to 10 mph, and perhaps become gusty late in the day.

-At this point, it looks like late-night temperatures are more than palatable for anyone out.
-Indeed, it’s warmer than average highs by a good deal, low to mid-50s seem likely through midnight.
-Showers develop late, but mostly after midnight.
+At this point, it looks as though late-night temperatures will be more than palatable for anyone outside.
+Indeed, the highs will be warmer than average by a good deal, with temperatures in the low to mid-50s likely through midnight.
+Showers will develop, but mostly after midnight.

 See David Streit’s forecast through the weekend.
 And if you haven’t already, join us on Facebook and follow us on Twitter and Instagram.
 For related traffic news, check out Gridlock.

-Firestorm: Winds gusting past 100 mph in and around the Denver region have led to explosive fire development near Boulder.
-The towns of Superior and Louisville, to the southwest of Boulder, have been evacuated.
-A Costco was among a number of structures at risk from flames.
+Firestorm: Winds gusting past 100 mph in and around the Denver region have led to explosive fire development near Boulder, Colo.
+The towns of Superior and Louisville have been evacuated.
+A Costco was among structures at risk from flames.